mindstorm8191/settlerswarlords/notes/tasklist.md

     -   Once the tick event is processed, the game will search all tiles for the next tick event in the sequence
     -   Local map events won't generate until the player has done something to the map.
 Workers moving around count in this
     -   Every tile will have a traveldamage value.
 It will increase by 3 minutes each time a worker walks across it.
 15. World map: We will still need a pathfinding routine on the server, no matter what.
-We could use that for client-side, and send troops using a string path, and go from there.
+Have the client request a route from the server, to reach a specific tile.
+Call the code-route getpath.
+The sendunits code will expect a path string
 16. World map: When a player sends units out to other tiles, use the same request to decide which worker is being sent on the journey
 17. World map: Have a means to show active troops traveling on the world map.
 This will be approximated based on a player's limited information, instead of the actual information.
 For example, if the troops are sent 5 tiles out, get attacked in tile 2 and return, the player will believe they are still traveling out, until they arrive back home again.
 18. World map: Start showing NPC civilizations on the map, as they are found.
 We will need artwork for this...